-Dashboards contain many data-driven elements such as maps, charts, lists, gauges, panels, and selectors.
-The data sources used to power these elements come from layers stored in your organization, either as web layers or operational layers in web maps, or from feature sets generated with data expressions.
+Dashboards contain many data-driven elements such as maps, charts, lists, and gauges.
+The data sources used to power these elements come from web map layers, web layers stored in your organization, or from feature sets generated with data expressions.

 Web scenes are not currently supported.

 The data source for the map element is a web map, which can contain various types of web layers.
 When a web map is added to a dashboard through a map element, all of its supported operational layers can be used to supply data to other data-driven elements in the dashboard.
 See Create web maps for dashboards for best practices on authoring web maps to use in Dashboards.

 Once other elements use a web map's operational layers, deleting the map element from the dashboard results in a warning that dependent elements will also be deleted.

 Not all layers that are supported in a web map can be used to supply data to other dashboard elements.
 The following are data sources that can be viewed in a dashboard map element as a result of adding a web map, but cannot be used as a data source for other dashboard elements:

 You can also use a CSV file by a referenced URL as a data source in your elements.
 To use a CSV file by a referenced URL, the web map with the referenced layer must first be added to a dashboard through the map element.

 Data-driven elements, such as lists, serial charts, pie charts, and indicators, work with feature-based layers.
 In particular, dashboard elements work with map service layers, feature service layers, and feature collections.
 To determine whether a layer is backed by one of these services, check its item details.
 Layer items that have a source of Map Service, Feature Service, or Feature Collection can be used as data sources for elements.

 When these layers are not coming from a web map that has been added to the dashboard, they can be added as stand-alone layers.